TinNova/EWallet/README.md

 ### Technical Challenges
 There is a rate limit of 5 network calls per minute.
 A two pronged solution has been created for this:
-* A delay of 200ms is applied whenever more than 5 network calls are requested.
+* A delay of 200ms is applied whenever more than 5 network calls are requested at once.
-* If a 429 rate limit is still returned then a retry with exponential backoff is implemented.
+* If a 429 rate limit is still returned then a retry with exponential backoff is triggered.

 ## Tech-Stack